TopeEstLa/AdvancedBungeeManagement/README.md

 ### Prerequisites

-* A BungeeCord server
-* One or more spigot servers
+* Bungeecord proxy

 ### Installation

 1. Get the .jar in the releases
-3. Configure the plugin to your liking
+3. Configure the plugin
 4. Now enjoy it !

 ## 🖌Contributing